 The most common behavioral therapies that have been productive in treating alcohol use disorder in the United States include:

 This therapy involves techniques to modify behaviors and improve coping skills by identifying dysfunctional thinking.
-CBT is considered a short-term therapy because it only requires 12-24 sessions to experience results.
+CBT is considered short-term therapy.
+It only requires 12-24 sessions to experience results.

-This therapy involves giving tangible awards to individuals to support positive behavioral change.
+This therapy involves giving awards to individuals to support positive behavioral change.

-This therapy uses motivational interviewing techniques to help patients resolve uncertainties about substance use cessation.
+This therapy uses motivational interviewing techniques to help patients resolve concerns about quitting substance use.

-This structured, multi-part behavioral treatment consists of evidence-based practices, including relapse prevention, family therapy, group therapy, drug education, and self-help.
+This structured, multi-part behavioral treatment consists of evidence-based practices, including: